dhara2703/DBAS-CellibiniBikes/README.md

 # DBAS-CellibiniBikes

-This project is about a bike store company where our team's
+This project is about a bike store company where we used Django Frmaework and Python with MySQL database.